 Those who can already dive will know that diving is all about buoyancy; all divers strive for perfect trim in the water, and even expert divers are constantly looking for ways to perfect their buoyancy.
 Conducting research dives is a great way to raise your buoyancy game!

 Food is an important part of Malaysian culture, as you will soon find out!

-Since the Perhentian Marine Research Station has been running we have…
+Since the Perhentian Marine Research Station was established, we have successfully…

 Looking to the Future

-PMRS is constantly looking for ways to move forward; we and the Perhentian Turtle Project helped publish our first paper in 2017* and we’re looking to publish many more in the future.
+The Perhentian Marine Research Station is constantly looking for ways to move forward; Together with the Perhentian Turtle Project, we published our first research paper in 2017 and are looking to publish many more in the future.

-We are currently collaborating with Dr James Tan of University Malaysia Terengganu and Dr Alex Lechner of the Malaysian campus of Nottingham University and hope to host lectures about their work when they visit later this year!
+We are currently collaborating with Dr James Tan from University Malaysia Terengganu and Dr Alex Lechner from the Malaysian campus of Nottingham University and hope to host lectures about their work when they visit later this year!

 Nope!
 If you have never dived before or don’t have an open-water qualification, you simply arrive a week before the qualified divers and complete your open-water and/or advanced open-water qualification in an established dive centre on the island (included in project price).
 A week later you shall start activities and research with the qualified divers so that everyone is in the same stage.

 How do I get to Perhentian Island from Kuala Lumpur?